Is Stainless Steel Still Popular?

 Colored appliances in an open kitchen add design and style that help it match the rest of the house.
 Viking has had a line of colored appliances for several years.
 They look great in a mid-century modern home, or an eclectic, ultra niche home.
 They are perfect for the homeowner who loves to have fun with their decor.

-Like black stainless appliances in 2015, slate appliances are on trend this year.
+Slate appliances are on trend this year.
 GE is the first to make them.
-Slate is easy to keep clean and resists the dreaded fingerprints that make stainless steel difficult.
+A matte slate finish is easy to keep clean and resists the dreaded fingerprints that make stainless steel difficult.
 Like stainless, slate matches any cabinet or countertop finish, and is style-neutral.
 The brushed stainless handles add a pop of shine, complimenting other appliances.
 [Kitchen by Southington Appliances Kathy from Connecticut Appliance]

 What Appliances Should I Choose?